rotdrop/nextcloud-app-files-archive/README.md

 archive formats and how to support further archive formats.

 All what this package does is to provide the Nextcloud integration.
-Possibly the archive backend could be changed are there could be more than one backend in the future, but intentionally this package just cares about the integration into the cloud-software, but does not add own archive-file handling stuff.
+Possibly the archive backend could be changed or there could be more than one backend in the future, but intentionally this package just cares about the integration into the cloud-software, but does not add own archive-file handling stuff.